Notice of Privacy Practice

 Fundraising Purposes: We may use or disclose your demographic information and other limited information, such as dates and where health care was provided, to certain organizations for the purpose of contacting you to raise funds for our organization.
 If we contact you for fundraising purposes, we will provide you with a clear opportunity to elect not to receive any further fundraising communications.

-Prescription Refill Reminders and Health-Related Products and Services: We may use or disclose your health information for prescription refill reminders, to tell you about health-related products or services, or to recommend possible treatment alternatives that may be of interest to you
+Prescription Refill Reminders and Health-Related Products and Services: We may use or disclose your health information for prescription refill reminders, to tell you about health-related benefits, products, or services we may provide, or to recommend possible treatment alternatives that may be of interest to you.

 USE AND DISCLOSURES WITH YOUR AUTHORIZATION